Upset over bus service changes 'taking shine of shiny new station', claims councillor

-Upset over bus service changes 'taking shine of shiny new station' in South Shields, claims Green councillor
+Upset over bus service changes 'taking shine off shiny new station' in South Shields, claims Green councillor

 Bus service changes in South Shields are having an impact on traders and elderly residents, councillors have claimed.